 Sarah Jessica Parker Sends ‘Love’ To Kim Cattrall After Her Brother’s Shocking Death

-Sarah Jessica Parker set aside her ‘feud’ with ‘SATC’ co-star Kim Cattrall to send her support and love after the unexpected and devastating passing of her brother, Christopher.
-See her message.
+Sarah Jessica Parker set aside her ‘feud’ with ‘SATC’ co-star Kim Cattrall to send her support and love after the unexpected passing of her brother, Christopher.

 Sarah Jessica Parker 52, put any indifferent feelings aside to support her Sex and the City co-star, Kim Cattrall, 61, after her brother, Christopher was found dead.
 “Dearest Kim, my love and condolences to you and yours and Godspeed to your beloved brother.
 Xx,” SJP commented on Cattrall’s Instagram post announcing her brother’s death on Monday, February 5.
 SJP also reacted to the news in the comments section on her own Instagram posts, calling Cattrall’s brother’s death, “awful.”
 Her other SATC co-star, Cynthia Nixon, 51, also commented on Cattrall’s Instagram, writing, “Hey Kim such awful news.
 So sorry to hear.
 Sending you love.
 XO.”